Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Results

 \subsubsection{Purely chemical stability}

 In the homogeneous simulations (Figure~\ref{fig:homog}), stable regions arise only due to chemical enrichment near the top of the core ($\Crinline > 0$).
-These regions of chemical enrichment can form regardless of whether thermal or chemical driving of convection is more important; however, the extent of the regions and the amplitude of $\Crinline$ tend to increase with $\tRaC$ (see supplementary figure \ref{fig:comp_bal} and later discussion).
+The extent of the chemically-enriched regions and the amplitude of $\Crinline$ tend to increase with $\tRaC$; although they can form regardless of whether thermal or chemical driving of convection is more important (see also section~\ref{sec:scaling}).
 The regions with $\Crinline > 0 $ have maximum thickness and strength near the poles, similar to previous observations \citep{bouffard_2019}.
 A global layer with $\Crinline > 0 $ can form beneath the CMB in some cases; however, the chemically stratified regions can also be disrupted by sufficiently vigorous thermal convection.
 For our example homogeneous simulation with $\FACT < 1$, the region of overall convective stability ($\Nsq>0$) is more localised near the poles than the region with $\Crinline > 0$ (compare Figure~\ref{fig:homog}b and c).
-For the homogeneous simulation with $\FACT > 1$, the thermal driving overpowers the chemical effects and there is no net convective stability (Figure~\ref{fig:homog}f), which is the case for most of our $\FACT > 1$ simulations at $\qstar=0$.
+For the homogeneous simulation with $\FACT > 1$, the thermal driving overpowers the chemical effects, and there is no net convective stability (Figure~\ref{fig:homog}f), which is the case for most of our $\FACT > 1$ simulations at $\qstar=0$.